D-spec-sec/InfoSec/Regulations/Regulation Types.md

 ### HI-TECH (Health Information Technology for Economic and Clinical Health) Act:
 Enhances and extends HIPAA's provisions, emphasizing the use of electronic health records (EHRs) and strengthening privacy and security protections for health information.
+The Health Information Technology for Economic and Clinical Health (HI-TECH) Act, as an extension of HIPAA, mandates breach notification for protected health information (PHI).
+This aligns with the requirement to notify affected individuals and relevant authorities in the event of a breach.

 ### CCPA (California Consumer Privacy Act):